superdoc-dev/superdoc-visual-benchmarks/README.md

 ## Output

-All outputs are saved to the `reports/` directory:
+All outputs are saved to a `reports/` folder in your current working directory:

 ```
 reports/